QuentinRa/blog.quentinra.dev/info/java/tests/code.md

 }
 ```

-You test is passed if all you assert are true.
+Your test is passed if all you assert are true.
 You should
 ensure that the code is working when you give right
 or wrong parameters are given.